-Most kids love to eat mushrooms and most mothers love to cook them.
-Nowadays a variety of exotic mushroom recipes are to be found in books, magazines and on the Internet.
+Most kids love to eat and most to cook them.
+Nowadays a variety of exotic are to be found in books, magazines and on the Internet.
 But few know that the mushroom is actually a fungus.

 Mushrooms are interesting plants.
 They have no roots, no stems, and no leaves, yet grow so fast you can almost see them shoot up!

 Mushrooms are a type of fungi, which means they have no chlorophyll their own food.
 They depend on other plants for food.
 It is important to know that mushrooms are found in several varieties all over the world, but not all are edible.
 In fact, some are so poisonous that eating them would mean certain death.
 So NEVER pick your mushrooms unless you know exactly what you are doing.